helpermethod/spring-boot-style-guide/README.md

 }
 ```

-* Simplify your controller keeping it fin
+* Simplify your controller keeping it thin

 > Why?
 To avoid [SRP](https://en.wikipedia.org/wiki/Single-responsibility_principle#:~:text=The%20single%2Dresponsibility%20principle%20(SRP,it%20should%20encapsulate%20that%20part.)) violations;